Are you interested in the Raw Diet for dogs debate?

 Dry pellets or kibble are definitely more convenient than a homemade or raw diet.
 Although we know exactly what the nutritional profile is of a bag of kibble, it can be argued that the nutrient profile is nowhere near the nutrient content of a dog’s ancestral diet.
 Traditionally dog had a much lower carbohydrate intake and a significantly higher protein intake.

-If you are feeding your dog a dry kibble diet, consider the best you can get, like this one:
+If you are feeding your dog a dry kibble diet, consider the best you can get.

 Don't feed you dog a raw diet!